retarus/retarus-rust/README.md

 ## Retarus Rust SDK
-The offical Rust SDK provided by Retarus to contact the messaging services.
+The offical Rust SDK provided by Retarus to contact our messaging services.

 ## Installation
 Just add the crate to your project: